Who will be arranging your shelf?

 If you are a sheep, one of many, and you are looking for instant immediate gain , you’d better join a network and enjoy the comfort of the herd (but be careful and aware that there are lions out there that might eat you or that your shepherd might send you to the butcher one day).

 But if you are a lion in your domain and you plan several steps ahead than you should be thinking about running your own in-store promotion program and keep the control on your shelves in your hands.

-Mabaya develops advertising tools and white label solutions that enable marketplaces and online retailers to monetize their traffic by offering sellers and brands to promote their products.
-Mabaya’s Sponsored Products Ads platform enables sellers and brands to bid in order to ensure their products are listed in premium locations in the online stores.
+Mabaya offers a white-label self-service Sponsored Products Ads platform for online retailers and marketplaces that enables sellers and brands to bid in order to ensure their products are listed in premium locations in the online store.

 The platform is integrated in more than 50 ecommerce sites around the globes, serving more than 50,000 advertisers and sellers.